Before purchasing an annuity, it’s important to know the fundamentals. Here are some helpful annuity basics to cover.

-If you’re looking for safer financial instruments than the stock market gamble, a fixed index annuity may be of interest.
-Fixed index annuities allow you to keep hard-earned money protected while enjoying tax-deferred, equity index-linked asset growth potential.
+If you’re looking for safer financial instruments than the stock market, a fixed index annuity may be of interest.
+Fixed index annuities allow you to keep hard-earned money protected while enjoying tax-deferred growth for your money based on an underlying index benchmark.

-Via a fixed index annuity, you’ll have the ability to take advantage of index performance-tied growth.
-You can retain your money growth, avoid risking assets in volatile investments like stocks, and prepare for a financially confident future.
+Via a fixed index annuity, you’ll have the ability to take advantage of index-linked growth.
+You can enjoy some growth potential for your money, balance protection with the risk of other (and more volatile) assets like stocks, and prepare for a financially confident future.

 Are you concerned about having enough money in retirement?
 It’s natural to be worried about how you’re going to maintain a comfortable lifestyle.
 A guaranteed lifetime income stream can bring financial security, freedom, and peace of mind.

 When you retire, things change.
 In many cases, retirees’ financial paradigm shifts from accumulation to preservation.
 Annuities represent a vehicle for preserving retirement assets while providing a steady income stream for the rest of your lifetime.

 Lifetime Income Riders